-- A seat belt violation: - Anytime you move a commercial vehicle without the seatbelt fastened. - An accident, however slight.
-This includes contact with pedestrians, running off of the roadway, and contact with any fixed object. - A dangerous action: - Whenever another driver must drive evasively, a pedestrian must avoid your vehicle, or the tester must take physical or verbal control of your vehicle to prevent an accident or a dangerous act. - Any part of your vehicle stalls or stops on railroad tracks. - Your vehicle speed is too fast for weather conditions. - Your vehicle speed is too fast for traffic conditions.
+- A seat belt violation: - Anytime you drive a commercial vehicle without the seatbelt fastened.

+· A dangerous action:

+- Whenever another driver must drive evasively, a pedestrian must avoid your vehicle or the examiner must take physical or verbal control of your vehicle to prevent an accident or a dangerous act. - Any part of your vehicle stalls or stops on railroad tracks. - If you begin to cross railroad tracks with the service door open (school buses only).

+- Your vehicle speed is too fast for weather and/or traffic conditions. - Operating the vehicle 15 mph or more under the posted speed limit due to lack of driving skills.